 According to the Gluten-Free Certification Organization (GFCO), about one in 133 people in the United States has celiac disease, though only 5% are diagnosed with the disease.
 Estimates also indicate 6% of all Americans have a gluten sensitivity.
 That’s about 18 million people!

 We know that this group of shoppers is driving sales.
 According to SPINS data (52 weeks ending 12/24/11), sales of gluten-free certified products (such as by groups like GFCO) are on the rise.
-Overall sales of gluten-free foods were estimated to be $6.12 billion in 2011 (52 weeks ending 12/24/11), and could reach $8 billion or more this year (1).
+Overall sales of gluten-free products were estimated to be $6.12 billion in 2011 (52 weeks ending 12/24/11), and could reach $8 billion or more this year (1).

 Top categories for growth include bread and baked goods (which grew from $20 million in sales to $51 million from 2010 to 2011), chips/snacks ($61 million to $94 million), cookies/snack bars ($10 million to $13 million) and crackers/crispbreads ($20 million to $51 million) (1).